Ryo-N7/Ryo-N7.github.io/_posts/2018-04-02-sakura-surprise.md

 <img src="../assets/2018-04-02-sakura-surprise_files/background-image-1.png" style="display: block; margin: auto;" />

 We can see that the full or "peak" blossoming date for sakura has come earlier and earlier in the year since the 20th century!
-You can use the code above to try it out with other pictures as well.
+In their article, Dr. Aono and Dr. Kazui used the historical records of Kyoto's blossoming date to predict temperatures in March to within 0.1 degrees Celsius.
+As cherry blossoms decide when to bloom based on the temperatures in February and March, it is quite telling that in recent decades the blossoming date has come earlier in the year!

 Some other cool uses of Dr. Aono's sakura data set include [this](http://opiateforthemass.es/articles/sakura/) visualization done by Christoph Safferling from *"Opiate for the masses"* where he incorporated sakura emoji as the data point shapes; definitely much better than the ersatz `geom_point` shape I used as "sakura" for my own plot!